 Phillip Island is a stunning coastal landscape to explore.
 Its rugged coastline of black basalt cliffs, grassy green bluffs, is all set against the oceanic expanse of Bass Strait.
 Pyramid Rock, The Nobbies, and Cape Woolamai are just a few of the natural wonders you’ll be eager to discover.

 If you’ve only got one day in the region, it’s hard to go past the sensational view from Phillip Island’s highest point of Cape Woolamai.
 The hiking tracks at Cape Woolamai are an absolute highlight, offering an unparalleled look out over the island and the ocean, as well as a view of the dramatic rock columns in the ocean’s shallows known as the Pinnacles.
 As you look out over the coast, you might see surfers making the most of the conditions.
 A long and exposed stretch of beach with generous waves make Cape Woolamai is a popular spot for experienced surfers.

 See The Nobbies

-At Point Grant, the western headland of Phillip Island, there is two rock formations known as the Nobbies.
-The Nobbies boardwalk offers a panoramic view of the ocean, and from one points you can see Cape Woolamai.
+At Point Grant, the western headland of Phillip Island, there are two rock formations known as the Nobbies.
+The Nobbies boardwalk offers a panoramic view of the ocean, and from one point you can see Cape Woolamai.
 The area around the Nobbies is known for wildlife including seabirds, penguins, and seals.

 How to get to Phillip Island